U.S. Senator Warren urges Fed to require removal of Wells Fargo CEO

 “The Wells Fargo Board of Directors cannot plausibly claim that it is ‘ensuring senior management’s ongoing effectiveness in managing the firm’s activities’ while retaining a CEO that helped oversee this much misconduct,” she wrote.

+Warren has called for Sloan’s removal in the past, and she cannot force the Fed to take such a step.
+But her letter indicates she is ramping up her efforts to oust Sloan.

+A Fed spokesman said the agency has received the letter and will respond.
+Wells Fargo did not immediately respond to a request for comment.

-Reporting by Pete Schroeder; Editing by Jeffrey Benkoe
+Reporting by Pete Schroeder; Editing by Jeffrey Benkoe and Alistair Bell